-Learn all about Cinco de Mayo in this free unit study and make your own Cinco de Mayo banner from salt dough with this simple tutorial!
+Learn all about Cinco de Mayo in this free thematic unit and make your own Cinco de Mayo banner from salt dough with this simple tutorial!

 We started our study of Cinco de Mayo by reading this History Channel article on the origin of Cinco de Mayo.
 While originally the celebration of Cinco de Mayo was a celebration of a victory over the French in the small town of Puebla in 1861, in the United States, Cinco de Mayo is a celebration of Mexican culture.
 The holiday is a remembrance for Mexican Americans to remember their culture and heritage.